The Founding of Constantinople and its Commemorative Coins

 Failmezger 364 (this type, earlier and larger) and 370 and 378 (later and a bit smaller).

-The two main types above can be found from numerous mints.
-There are numerous mintmark variants.
-Sometimes other symbols are found in the place of the palm branch on the CONSTANTINOPOLIS type and from some mints the legend is spelled without the terminal "S": CONSTANTINOPOLI.
+The two main types above were issued from numerous mints and there are numerous mintmark variants.
+Sometimes other symbols are found in the place of the palm branch on the CONSTANTINOPOLIS type and at the four mints around the Bosporus the legend is spelled without the terminal "S": CONSTANTINOPOLI.
 Similarly, the VRBS ROMA type was issued from numerous mints with some differences in details, especially with symbols between the stars above the wolf.
 Some of the many varieties are illustrated below.

 Note for collectors: These two types are readily available in excellent condition from numerous mints.
 They are among the least expensive ancient coins.
 A few have field marks that add interest, but only the chi-rho variety commands much of a premium.